 “It’s an alternative to investors, gold shops, and others who can use gold futures to determine the desired future of gold prices, without having to pay in full.” said Kesara Manchusree, managing director of TFEX.

 Investors around the world should consider the options to trade, store, and invest in gold.
-Demand in Asia will increase while the region continues to take market share from western competitors such as Zurich and London.
+Demand in Asia will increase while the region continues grabbing market share from western competitors such as Zurich and London.

 However, we at InvestAsian still believe some investments can preserve your wealth even better than gold.